STRML/textFit/README.md

     minFontSize: 6,
     maxFontSize: 80,
     reProcess: true, // if true, textFit will re-process already-fit nodes.
 Set to 'false' for better performance
-    widthOnly: false // if true, textFit will fit text to element width, regardless of text height };
+    widthOnly: false, // if true, textFit will fit text to element width, regardless of text height
+    suppressErrors: false // if true, will not print errors to console };
 ```